 For Sherpa and Shire upholstery (and other 100% olefin fabrics), the following disinfecting treatment is recommended to disinfect against germs and viruses, even against the coronavirus (COVID-19).

-It’s best to remove organic soil and bulk spill matter prior to disinfecting.
+Remove organic soil and bulk spill matter prior to disinfecting.
 Disinfection requires a recommended wet contact time of 10 minutes to be effective.
 Remember that chlorine solutions are corrosive and can pit metal and damage skin.

 Never mix bleach with any product containing ammonia or acids.

-100% Polyester & Polyester Blends
+How to Clean 100% Polyester Upholstery & Polyester Blends

-When cleaning upholstery that is manufactured with 100% polyester and polyester blends, it’s best to use Hydrogen Peroxide products.
-We recommend using something like Clorox’s Hydrogen Peroxide Cleaner & Disinfectant.
-This product, which is available as both a spray (for fabrics) and a wipe (for hard surfaces), will kill pathogens on both hard and soft surfaces and can eliminate bacteria and viruses like COVID-19 in 30 seconds.
+We recommend using something like Clorox® Hydrogen Peroxide Cleaner & Disinfectant.
+This product, which is available as both a spray (for fabrics) and a wipe (for hard surfaces), will kill pathogens on both hard and soft surfaces and can eliminate bacteria and viruses in 30 seconds.
 This industrial-grade cleaner can be applied to a variety of fabrics, including those that are 100% polyester.
 This cleaner has no volatile organic compounds (VOCs), harsh fumes, bleach, or added fragrance, and the active ingredient, hydrogen peroxide, breaks down into water and oxygen upon use.
 However, it’s still recommended to test the cleaning solution first on a small, inconspicuous area.

 Be aware that polyester and polyester blend fabrics are sensitive to the effects of bleach.
-A 3% bleach solution (1/3 cup bleach to 1 gallon of water) is the highest concentration that can be used, but it cannot be guaranteed that long term use of a bleach solution will not pose a problem.
+A 3% bleach solution (1/3 cup bleach to 1 gallon of water) is the highest concentration that can be used, but it cannot be guaranteed that long-term use of a bleach solution will not pose a problem.

 As with all potent cleaners, keep away from kids, apply only in well-ventilated areas, and wash surfaces with clean water after use.